poweraudio/zyn-fusion-build/README.md

 * ZynAddSubFX and Zest are included as submodules rather than being fetched by the build scripts.
 * Fixed installation of Bash completions.
+* Tests in ZynAddSubFX are not compiled; this fixes linker errors/warnings with LTO.

 All changes in this fork are released to the public domain using [CC0], or (at your option) licensed under the same license as the original repository